scrogson/taking-off-with-phoenix/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser and see your new Phoenix app running.
 Yay!

+## Other dependencies

+We will be using an elixir package which requires a C compiler such as `gcc` and `make` to be installed on you system.

+Ubuntu and Debian-based systems can get `gcc` and `make` by installing `build-essential` package.
+Also `erlang-dev` may be needed if not included in your Erlang/OTP version.

 ## Having trouble?

 It is vital that we get all the setup dealt with prior to the workshop so that